by Matt Sorrentino (@swagmattic)

 Whether you’re new to the game or an old salty dog with decades of experience dropping rigs on wrecks, there’s a lot to learn if you want to catch blackfish with jigs.

-Do you attempt to catch blackfish with jigs?
+Have you tried to catch blackfish with jigs?
 You should!
+Why?
 At times they out fish rigs and produce really big catches.
 I must ask… How did anglers target summer flounder 10, 15, 20+ years ago?
-The majority now target them with jigs.
-The migration to the jig occurred in the sea bass and tuna game years ago and guess what… The tog game too!
+The majority now target them with jigs because it’s more effective.
+The migration to the jig occurred in the fluke, sea bass and tuna game years ago.
+Guess what… The tog game too!

-Light tackle jigging for tautog is still a relatively new technique and the concept is simple.
+Light tackle jigging for tautog is still a relatively new technique.
+The concept is simple.
 Lighter line, small reels and lighter rods all directly contrast conventional tog fishing wisdom.
-Lighter tackle allows the small jigs to get to the bottom faster, entice more bites and with its stealth approach gives the fish a sense of security so they take the bait.
-Unlike heavy blackfish rig fishing (typically use 6+ ounce bank sinker) the tog can pickup the smaller jigs and swim away without feeling the tug of the line and weight as they crunch and munch the bait.
+But!
+Lighter tackle allows small jigs to get to the bottom faster and entice more bites.
+Also the jig’s stealth approach gives the fish a sense of security so they take the bait.
+Unlike heavy blackfish rig fishing (typically use 6+ ounce sinkers) the tog can pick up the jigs and swim away without feeling the tug of the line and weight as they crunch and munch the bait.
 Light tackle jigging for tog allows anglers the most natural presentation of baits.
-This directly results in more bites and opportunities to catch.
-The obvious first step top catch blackfish with jigs is to pick out the jig.
+This directly results in more bites and more opportunities to catch.

 Tog Jig Options

+The obvious first step to catching blackfish with jigs is to pick out the jig.
 There are a variety of tog jigs options on the market.
-With all of the brand names, at some point you’ll ask, “What type of Tog Jig should I use?”
-Or “What is the best Blackfish jig?”
+With all of the brand names, at some point you’ll ask, “What type of tog jig should I use?”
+Or “What is the best blackfish jig?”
 In my book, the answer is simple.
 It’s in the name of the jig… The Magictail “Game Changer” Tog Jig is the best jig.
-Whether targeting blackfish from the boat on reefs and wrecks or land based fishing, Magictail Tog Jigs outproduce.
+Whether targeting blackfish from the boat on reefs and wrecks or land based fishing.
+Magictail Tog Jigs outproduce!

-The Football Jig– Resembles a football with the hook pointing upright.
+- The Football Jig– Resembles a football shaped lead head that is perpendicular to the hook.
+When sitting, the hook points upright.

 How do Blackfish feed?